 - You need Illustrator, or a similar program, to upload your design, vector-ize and trace them in a program to individualize your letters and icons.

 - Glyphs is a recommended font editing software, BUT it is not free, so here are two free substitutes that I love: FontForge or Type Light.

 - PAPER– I would highly suggest graph, dot, watercolor/mixed media , and tracing paper.
 When you are first starting out you can use whichever paper you want, but to make sure all your lettering is straight and even you need those.

-- MARKERS– Crayola Supertips are a great purchase, especially when practicing and just starting out.
+- MARKERS– Crayola Supertips are a good purchase, especially when practicing and just starting out.
 You can get those at most stores like Target or Walmart at a great price.
 And the Tombow dual brush pens(color) are great for creating designs needing a bright, full, & precise look (and black).